MohamedGad-12/Calculator-Project/README.md

 # Calculator-Project

-## Calculator Project based on Atmega32 MCU.
+## Calculator Project based on Atmega32 MCU

 *	Using:
 	- AtMega32 Microcontroller.